Izu-obinna/EDX-JS-course/README.md

-These are collection of examples and exercises ecountered during the course.
+These are collection of Projects ecountered during the course.